Donald-Dinerman/Behavioral-Economics-Capstone/README.md

 the benefits along with their likelihood to renew their season tickets.

+Lastly, we conducted robust ANOVA tests and designed linear regression models to test for treatment effects.

 Our dataset contains memory retention, renewal likelihood, and demographic information across over 400 individuals.